 Dr. Dimitrios Giagopoulos is Assistant Professor (Tenured), in the field of Dynamic Analysis of Machines and Mechanisms at the Department of Mechanical Engineering of University of Western Macedonia.
 He received his degree in Mechanical Engineering and Aeronautics at the University of Patras in 2000 and his Ph.D. in the field of Dynamic Analysis and Modeling of Complex Structures with Linear and Nonlinear Components using Numerical and Experimental Methods, at the Aristotle University of Thessaloniki in 2006.
-He has more than 50 publications in International Referred Journals, International Referred Conference Proceedings and Book Chapters.
-Since 2000 participated as a Scientific Coordinator and Program Leader in over 20 Research Projects with the Industry in the field of Structural Dynamics, funded mainly by industry and competitive national programs.
-He is member of the Greek Technical Chamber, of the American Society of Mechanical Engineering (ASME) and of the Society for Experimental Mechanics (SEM) and of the Engineering Mechanics Institude (EMI).
+He has more than 60 publications in International Referred Journals, International Referred Conference Proceedings and Book Chapters.
+Since 2000 participated as a Scientific Coordinator and Program Leader in more than 25 Research Projects in the field of Structural Dynamics, funded mainly by industry and competitive national programs.
+He is member of the Greek Technical Chamber, of the American Society of Mechanical Engineering (ASME), of the Society for Experimental Mechanics (SEM) and of the Engineering Mechanics Institude (EMI).

 His scientific interests lie in 1.
 Structural Dynamics, Vibration and Control of Linear and Nonlinear Dynamical Systems and Mechanisms, 2.
 Optimal Design and Finite Element Analysis of Structures, 3.
 Parametric Modal Identification, Fault Detection and Finite Element Model Updating Techniques in Structures and Machines, 4.
 Integrated Reverse Engineering of Structures, 5.
 Dynamic Analysis, Vibration Monitoring and Fault Detection of Geared Rotor-Bearing Systems, 6.
 Structural Health Monitoring and Fatigue Analysis.